4 easy steps to becoming an accredited investor

 - Step 1: Create your Heron Finance account

-- Step 2: Upload (or even screenshot) the relevant documents from your brokerage or bank accounts.
+- Step 2: Connect your payroll or upload (or even screenshot) the relevant documents from your brokerage or bank accounts.

 - Step 3: Heron Finance’s verification partner will review your documents

-- Step 4: Once approved, you’ll be able to invest in private credit deals via the Heron Finance platform.
+- Step 4: Once approved, you’ll be able to invest in private market strategies via the Heron Finance platform.

 It’s as simple as that.